Tann1901/Spark_Hive-Transportation_sales/README.md

 WHERE country in ("USA","UK","France","Austria","Canada","Denmark") GROUP BY country
 ```

-# Line chart of all sales grouped by productline , each productline will be represented in the chart by a different line and color
+II.
+Line chart of all sales grouped by productline , each productline will be represented in the chart by a different line and color

 ```
 %spark2.sql